-Hospitality sector is one of the fastest growing sectors of the Indian economy.
+The hospitality sector is one of the fastest growing sectors of the Indian economy.
 The sector contributes by attracting foreign exchange earnings (FEE) in the nation.
 As a consequence, the GDP of the nations also rises.
 The hospitality industry caters to all the major areas like transportation, food & beverages, handicrafts, hill stations, gaming, tourism, hotel industry etc.

-India’s total contribution of Travel &Tourism to GDP, including its wider economic impacts, is forecast to rise by 8.8% pa from Rs 3,680.4bn (4.5% of GDP) in 2011 to Rs 8,523.1bn (4.9%) by 2021.
+India’s total contribution of Travel & Tourism to GDP, including its wider economic impacts, is forecast to rise by 8.8% pa from Rs 3,680.4bn (4.5% of GDP) in 2011 to Rs 8,523.1bn (4.9%) by 2021.

 Reasons to pursue MBA in Hospitality Management

 Along with these reasons, KB Kachru, Executive Vice President, South Asia, Carlson Hotels, Asia Pacific has also highlighted that “Currently the market is very competitive with India being the focus for almost all the major hospitality companies.
 Certain market especially Tier 1 cities will see a lot of new hotels openings in the next two to three years which will slow down RevPAR growth in the short term.”

 In addition, the reports from PwC also reveals that travel & tourism visitor exports are expected to generate Rs 678.6bn (3.8% of total exports) in 2011, growing by 11.4% pa (in nominal terms) to Rs1,344.7bn (2.1%) in 2021.

 Hence, we can say that the prospects to grow in this field are high, provided you are able to explore your potential to the fullest.